-As the single state authority for substance use disorder (SUD) in Illinois, SUPR's mission is to provide a recovery-oriented system of care along the continuum of prevention, intervention, treatment, and recovery support where individuals with SUD, those in recovery and those at risk are valued and treated with dignity and where stigma, accompanying attitudes, discrimination, and other barriers to recovery are eliminated.
+As the single state authority for substance use disorder (SUD) in Illinois, SUPR's mission is to provide a recovery-oriented system of care along the continuum of prevention, intervention, treatment, and recovery support where individuals with SUD, those in recovery, and those at risk are valued and treated with dignity and where stigma, accompanying attitudes, discrimination, and other barriers to recovery are eliminated.

-SUPR does not provide direct services but licenses over 1,000 organizations and issues Medicaid certification to 450 to deliver SUD intervention and treatment services.
+SUPR does not provide direct services but licenses over 1,000 organizations and issues Medicaid certification to 450 organizations to deliver SUD intervention and treatment services.
 Funds support approximately 120 of the licensed organizations and 200 organizations to deliver prevention services throughout Illinois.
-Funding for SUD intervention, harm reduction and treatment are primarily used to support individuals who cannot afford the full cost and/or for services not otherwise covered through
+Funding for SUD intervention, harm reduction, and treatment is primarily used to support individuals who cannot afford the full cost and/or for services not otherwise covered through Medicaid or other third-party insurance.
+SUPR's Bureau of Licensure, Compliance, and Monitoring ensures that licensed and funded programs offer person-centered SUD treatment through a continuum approach where patients may move from one level of care to another based on assessed needs and continuing medical necessity.
+Levels of care range from outpatient through residential care, along with withdrawal management services.